httpie/cli/README.rst

 .. code-block:: http

-    POST /HTTP/1.1
+    POST / HTTP/1.1
     Host: example.com

-If the ``HTTPIE_BASEURL`` does not start with a scheme the default scheme ``http://`` is used.
+If the ``HTTPIE_BASEURL`` does not start with a scheme, the default scheme ``http://`` is used.

 If find yourself manually constructing URLs with **querystring parameters**